 - a biologically unrelated person who has heard about the transplant candidate’s need.

-In altruistic or non-directed donation, the donor does not name the specific person to get the transplant.
+In non-directed donation, the donor does not name the specific person to get the transplant.
 The match is arranged based on medical compatibility with a patient in need.
 Some non-directed donors choose never to meet their recipient.
 In other cases, the donor and recipient may meet at some time, if they both agree, and if the transplant center policy permits it.

 Also called paired kidney exchange, paired donation or paired exchange involves two pairs of living kidney donors and transplant candidates who do no not have matching blood types.
 The two candidates “trade” donors so that each candidate receives a kidney from a donor with a compatible blood type.
 For example, in figure 1, Barbara wants to donate to her sister Donna, but they do not have matching blood types.
 Carlos wants to donate to his wife Maria, but they are also not compatible.
 By “swapping” donors so that Carlos matches Donna and Barbara matches Maria, two transplants are made possible.
 This type of exchange often involves multiple living kidney donor/transplant candidate pairs: